 - Persons who hold a certificate of authorization within the meaning of the Professional Engineers Act

 - Quantity Surveyors

-- Graduates Polytechnic University with a Bachelor of Technology (Architectural Science) Building Science or Architecture option.
+- Graduates Polytechnic University with a Bachelor of Technology new (Architectural Science) Building Science or Architecture option.

 Notwithstanding the above, there are regulations on who cannot prepare the Study which include members of the Board, the condominium’s property manager, certain relatives of Board members, an owner or a resident in the-condominium.
 In addition, the person/company being considered cannot have any direct or indirect interest in a contract or proposed contract with any Board member outside of his/her capacity as a Board member.